How Food Businesses Should Plan for the Upcoming Transition

 3. Why is FSSC 22000 being revised?

-The revision aims to align the scheme with updated GFSI benchmarking requirements, strengthen clarity across the certification framework, and incorporate updates affecting PRPs and food chain categories.
+The revision aims to align the scheme with updated GFSI benchmarking requirements, strengthen clarity across the certification framework, incorporate the ISO 22002-x:2025 PRP series, support organisations’ contributions to the SDGs, and provide a more defined structure for food chain categories.

 How Nexus Consultancy Supports FSSC 22000 Preparation